Skip to content

 Summary of Key Points

-Canada has imposed an excise tax on vaping products imported to or sold in the country since October 1st, 2022—but new changes are coming.
-What do they mean for you?
+Since 2022, Canada has imposed an excise tax on vaping products imported to or sold in the country and more changes are coming for 2025.

 U Vape follows the latest developments in Canada to help you keep purchasing and using the highest-quality vaping products.
-Below, we’ll explain everything you need to know about Canada’s vaping excise tax so you can find out how you’re affected.
+Our team explains everything you need to know about Canada’s vaping excise tax so you can see how you’re affected.

 What Is the Excise Tax?